letitiatel/Snap-Doc-App/README.md

 ## Describing the app - (non-tehnical description - user stories, backlog creation, features list, UML Use Case Diagram, App's behaviour description, App's appearance )

-Scan&Doc  is an app designed to effortlessly capture text from physical documents or images using your device's camera.
-With powerful OCR technology, it accurately extracts text and offers seamless conversion options, allowing you to save it as PDF, Word, or other popular formats.
-Edit, enhance, and manage your scanned documents with ease, and effortlessly share or sync them across devices.
+Scan&Doc  is an app designed to effortlessly capture text from images using your device's camera.
+With powerful OCR technology, it accurately extracts text and offers seamless conversion options, allowing you to save it as PDF.
+Edit, enhance, and manage your scanned documents with ease.
 Whether you're a student, professional, or enthusiast, Scan&Doc simplifies text scanning and document management on the go.

 ### 1. User Stories
 1.As a student, I want to use the device's camera to scan text from physical documents or images so that I can capture information for various purposes.